LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 * **ASSIGNED**: The number of assigned conversations
 * **ACTIVE**: The number of active conversations
 * **LOAD**: The number of active conversations as a percentage of max concurrent conversations of all agents
-* **LOAD - Online**: The number of active conversations as a percentage of max concurrent conversations of agents in the online state
+* **LOAD - online**: The number of active conversations as a percentage of max concurrent conversations of agents in the online state
-* **LOAD - Other: The number of active conversations as a percentage of max concurrent conversations of agents not in the online state**
+* **LOAD - other: The number of active conversations as a percentage of max concurrent conversations of agents not in the online state**
 * __RESPONSE TIME*__: Average time of all agent responses from consumer messages (estimated from sample of OPEN conversations, exc bots).
 * __RESPONSE TIME - Consumer*__: Average time of all consumer responses from agent messages (estimated from sample of OPEN conversations)
 * __TTFR FROM ALL ASSIGN*__: Average time to all agent responses from assignments including transfers (estimated from sample of OPEN conversations, exc. bots).